A lot of designers make the big mistake of creating overly complex, busy, and colorful web pages.

-Apple has always paid great attention to design, and their own website isn’t an exception.
+Apple has always paid great attention to design, and its own website isn’t an exception.
 Just look at how masterfully they use both micro and macro negative space.
 The website has a clean layout and an extremely clear call to action (CTA).

-Your attention is focused on the core feature, the product itself, and nothing distracts your attention on this page.
-Having a single object to look at in the center of the page is a perfect way to draw the user’s attention.
+Your attention is focused on the core feature, the product itself, and nothing distracts your attention from the page.
+Having a single object to look at in the center of the page is a perfect way to draw in the user’s attention.

-Google simply guides the user to the most actionable areas of the page, namely Gmail, images, and the search bar.
-The design is kept clear and simple to avoid confusion.
+Google guides the user to the most actionable areas of the page, namely Gmail, images, and the search bar.
+The design is kept clear and simple to make sure everything is clear.

 The website looks sophisticated due to the proper use of negative space, which in turn creates simplicity and cleanliness.

 You can see that negative space literally allows your design room to breathe.
 Now let’s move to tips on how to use this negative space the right way on your website.

 How to Use Negative Space Correctly